yenny-maya/yenny-maya/README.md

 </p>

-IT Data Analyst with a background in IT operations and engineering.
+IT Analyst with a background in IT operations and engineering.
+Currently expanding my expertise in SQL-based analysis, Python and data analytics.
-I specialize in SQL, Python, and data-driven decision-making.

 ---